CLAIRE-COVID-T4/covid-data/README.md

 #### `diseases/disgenet/curated_gene_disease_associations.tab`
-This file contains Gene-Disease associations from various resources such as UniProt, CGI, ClinGen, Genomics England Panel App, PsyGeNET, Orphanet, the HPO, and CTD (human data).
+This file contains only the curated Gene-Disease associations from DisGeNET.
+These associations are collected from various resources such as UniProt, CGI, ClinGen, Genomics England Panel App, PsyGeNET, Orphanet, the HPO, and CTD (human data).
 See also [https://www.disgenet.org/dbinfo](https://www.disgenet.org/dbinfo).
 The columns are:

 - `Entrez Gene` --> NCBI Entrez Gene Identifier
 - `geneSymbol` --> Official Gene Symbol